TOP 9 PIANO-BUYER QUESTIONS 2023

 After 160 years in the piano business in greater Boston - we've heard just about every piano question imaginable!
 From "can I trade my car for your piano" to the recurrent "what's my old piano worth?"

-Here’s a look at our top 9 frequently asked piano buyer questions so far in the year 2022:
+Here's a look at our top 9 frequently asked piano buyer questions updated for 2023:

 1. What is the best piano for a beginner?